uf-mil/mil/docs/glossary.rst

 Glossary
 ========
-This page lists common words / acrynomys uses in MIL and robotics more generally.
-This should help get passed some of our jargon.
+This page lists common words / acronyms uses in MIL and robotics more generally.
+This should help get past some of our jargon.

 Some are technical while others are just insides jokes.